Your cart looks a little empty!

 Unlike the rest of the wines featured in this article, Mantovano is not produced in Emilia-Romagna, but finds its home in Lombardy.
 This Lambrusco is usually secco (dry).

-Lambrusco is made much the same way other sparkling wines are made.
-However, unlike white sparkling wines, the red grape skins are left on during maturation.
-The contact with the skins gives the wine its red hue and plenty of tannic qualities.
+Lambrusco wine is created in a manner quite similar to other sparkling wines.
+Unlike white sparkling wines, the red grape skins are retained during maturation, which imparts the red hue and an abundance of tannic qualities.

-Once this simple wine is produced, the winemaker must make it bubbly by putting it through a second fermentation.
-This is most commonly done via a process called the Charmat method, in which the sugar and yeast are added to the wine in a large metal tank.
-As the sugar ferments, it creates carbon dioxide (which creates bubbles).
+After this simple wine is produced, it needs to be carbonated, which is accomplished through a second fermentation.
+This usually happens through the Charmat method, where sugar and yeast are added to the wine in a large metal tank.
+As the sugar ferments, it generates carbon dioxide (creating bubbles).

-Next, the winemaker adds a sweet wine mixture called a dosage, which sweetens the wine and levels of the acidity.
-The level of dosage depends on what style of Lambrusco the winemaker is creating.
-The sweeter styles will have a higher dosage and dry styles will have less.
+Following this, the winemaker adds a sweet wine mixture called a dosage, which sweetens the wine and balances the acidity.
+The level of dosage depends on the style of Lambrusco the winemaker is aiming to create.
+The sweeter styles will have a higher dosage, and dry styles will have less.

-When the winemaker is happy with the sweetness levels, the wine is bottled.
+When satisfied with the sweetness levels, the wine is bottled.

-Lambrusco wines made using this winemaking method are not as fizzy as some sparkling wines, such as Cava or Champagne.
-Instead, they’re semi-sparkling, or as the Italians say, frizzante.
+Lambrusco wines crafted using this winemaking method are not as fizzy as some other sparkling wines, like Cava or Champagne.
+Instead, they exhibit a semi-sparkling character, or as the Italians would say, frizzante.

-While dry Lambruscos, like Lambrusco di Sorbara, have floral qualities, such as violets and orange blossom, sweeter styles, like Lambrusco Salamino, have distinct cherry tasting notes.
+Dry Lambruscos, like Lambrusco di Sorbara, have floral qualities such as violets and orange blossom, while sweeter styles like Lambrusco Salamino showcase distinct cherry notes.

-However, if you’re trying Lambrusco for the first time and you’re not too sure what style it is, you can expect to taste berry flavors, such as strawberry and blackcurrant.
-You may also detect notes of rhubarb and even potting soil.
+However, for those tasting Lambrusco for the first time and unsure of its style, anticipate berry flavors like strawberry and blackcurrant.
+You might also find notes of rhubarb and even potting soil.

 For foolproof pairing options look to the dishes of Lambrusco’s homeland, Italy.